ThomaxMerlin/profit-prediction/README.md

-# profit-predict

 # Profit Prediction using Linear Regression
+**With Jupyter Notebook**

-This project demonstrates how to build a linear regression model to predict profit based on features like R&D Spend, Administration, Marketing Spend, and State.
+This Jupyter Notebook demonstrates how to build a linear regression model to predict profit based on features like R&D Spend, Administration, Marketing Spend, and State.
 The dataset used is `profit.csv`, which contains 50 entries with numerical and categorical features.

 ---